Spark Architecture & Internals

 if i % 10 == 0:

-df = df.checkpoint() # Truncates lineage
+df = df.checkpoint() # ← Truncates lineage, saves to reliable storage

 Q30: What is spark.sql.files.maxPartitionBytes and spark.sql.files.openCostInBytes?

-Answer:
+Technical Answer:

 maxPartitionBytes(default 128 MB): Maximum size of a partition when reading files.
 Spark splits large files into partitions of this size.openCostInBytes(default 4 MB): Estimated cost of opening a file.
 Used to decide when to combine small files into one partition.
 If you have many tiny files, reducing this to 0 forces more aggressive file combining.